brianbader/gen_cloglog/README.md

 # gen_cloglog
 A class of link functions that generalize the cloglog link function.
-This leads to better pure fit to the data than the cloglog link and it can be tested for significance simply through a likelihood ratio test.
+This leads to better pure fit to the data (smaller residual deviance) than the cloglog link and it can be tested for significance simply through a likelihood ratio test.
 See the vignette for details.

 link_fun.R contains the function to use the link and examples of its application on data.